 This free-to-enter popular attraction is often busy and tickets are required.

-Another reason to visit Versailles this August is their Night Fountains show, every Saturday from June 11th through September 17th.
+Another reason to visit Versailles this August is their Night Fountains and Musical Gardens show, every Saturday from April through October.

 For more details, make sure to read our post about visiting the Palace of Versailles.

-The Louvre started out as a palace for French royalty and is now one of the world's most famous museum.
+The Louvre started out as a palace for French royalty and is now one of the world's most famous museums.